fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 *We'll come to you, moving from group to group, and we'll be available for questions and solving blocks.*

-## Policy for Collaboration
+## Collaboration recommendations

-Follow the Branch Per Feature model: one feature, one branch.
+* Follow the Branch Per Feature model: one feature, one branch.
-Prepend each branch with your team name.
+* Prepend each branch with your team name.
 For example if you're commiting part of your work cleaning up the data, you would push it to a `gerbils--data-cleaning` branch.
+* A nice pattern for commit messages is `type: subject` as in `refactor: use map instead of for loop`.

 ## The awards

-As we all know the [professional jury and the popular vote don't always match](https://www.youtube.com/watch?v=4uGN9efcACw), so we're offering two awards: you decide one via an open vote, we decide another one —which may or may not be the same.
+As we all know the [professional jury and the popular vote don't always match](https://www.youtube.com/watch?v=4uGN9efcACw), so we're offering two awards: you all decide one via an open vote, we decide the other —which may or may not be the same, and we won't know until we reveal them simultaneously.

-🏆 Popular vote
+🏆 **Popular vote**
-🏆 Jury fav
+🏆 **Jury fav**